 Jennifer Mansfield, CPA, JD/LLM-Tax, is a Certified Public Accountant with more than 30 years of experience providing tax advice.
 SmartAsset’s tax expert has a degree in Accounting and Business/Management from the University of Wyoming, as well as both a Masters in Tax Laws and a Juris Doctorate from Georgetown University Law Center.
 Jennifer has mostly worked in public accounting firms, including Ernst & Young and Deloitte.
 She is passionate about helping provide people and businesses with valuable accounting and tax advice to allow them to prosper financially.
 Jennifer lives in Arizona and was recently named to the Greater Tucson Leadership Program.

 In addition to federal income taxes, taxpayers in the nation’s capital pay local taxes to the District of Columbia.
-These include a district income tax, with rates ranging from 4% to 8.95%, a 5.75% sales tax, and property taxes on real estate.
-The District’s property taxes would rank as the fifth-lowest among U.S. states, with an average effective tax rate of 0.56%.
+These include a district income tax, with rates ranging from 4% to 8.95%, a 6% sales tax and property taxes on real estate.
+The District has an average effective property tax rate of 0.56%.
 Of course, all of these taxes have their own specific rules and exceptions.
-Read on to learn how they might affect you.

-Any person who lived in the District of Columbia for at least 183 days during the course of the year must file a D.C. tax return (if he or she was required to file a federal tax return).
+Any person who lived in the District of Columbia for at least 183 days during the course of the taxable year must file a D.C. tax return (though only if he or she was required to file a federal tax return).
 The D.C. income tax consists of six tax brackets, with rates from 4% to 8.95%.
 The table below shows the brackets and rates for all filing statuses in D.C.

 Income Tax Brackets